gohryt/programming-languages-research/COMPILERS.md

 ## 30. .NET ReadyToRun and AOT+JIT Hybrids

 Pure AOT and pure JIT are extremes, each sacrificing something valuable — AOT gives up profile-driven runtime specialization, JIT pays compile latency on every first call.
-Entries below stake out the productive middle by *shipping pre-compiled native code alongside the IL, so the runtime can skip JIT for already-compiled methods but still re-optimize them later from profile data*: .NET's ReadyToRun format with CrossGen2 as its cross-targeting AOT compiler, JVM HotSpot's `jaotc` (deprecated in favor of GraalVM Native Image), and GraalVM Native Image itself — which goes further and gives up the JIT fallback entirely for smaller binaries and faster startup.
+Entries below stake out the productive middle by *shipping pre-compiled native code alongside the IL, so the runtime can skip JIT for already-compiled methods but still re-optimize them later from profile data*. .NET's ReadyToRun format with CrossGen2 is the production example; HotSpot's removed `jaotc` is a cautionary example; GraalVM Native Image goes further and gives up the JIT fallback entirely for smaller binaries and faster startup.
 Each picks a different answer to "what runtime flexibility do you trade away for startup latency?"

 ### 30.1. .NET ReadyToRun (R2R)